Shah Newaz Chowdhury

 Md.
-Shah Chowdhury (শাহ নেওয়াজ চৌধুরী মন্টু) was a Bangladesh Nationalist Party politician, industrialist, and the former Member of Parliament of Chittagong-11.
+Shah Newaz Chowdhury (শাহ নেওয়াজ চৌধুরী মন্টু) was a Bangladesh Nationalist Party politician, industrialist, and a member of parliament for Chittagong-11.

 Career

-Chowdhury was elected to parliament from Chittagong-11(Patiya Upazila) as a Bangladesh Nationalist Party candidate in 1991 with 48,715 votes.
+Chowdhury was elected to parliament from Chittagong-11 (Patiya Upazila) as a Bangladesh Nationalist Party candidate in 1991 with 48,715 votes.
 His nearest rival was S M Yusuf of the Awami League with 39,215 votes.
 In 1992, he oversaw the construction of the Patiya-Kharna road.
 He was re-elected in the February 1996 Bangladeshi general election.

 Death

 Chowdhury died on 29 December 1997.
 Shah Newaz Chowdhury Montu Smriti Sangsad is an organization dedicated to remembering his name and legacy.